LANE CANCER CENTER

 With easy parking, flexible scheduling, and a patient-friendly facility, Lane Cancer Center is making the fight against cancer a little easier.

-At Lane Hematology/Oncology Clinic, medical oncologist Dr. Michael Castine and his staff of highly trained and experienced oncology infusion nurses provide care in a space specially designed for the patient's comfort.
+Medical oncologists Vince Cataldo, MD, Joseph Shows, MD, and Siva Yadlapati, MD, along with their staff of highly trained and experienced oncology infusion nurses, provide care in a space specially designed for the patient's comfort.

-Dr. Castine specializes in the diagnosis and treatment of all cancers and blood disorders such as leukemia, lymphoma and anemia.
-Our patients rely on his expertise, compassionate care, and philosophy of hope and optimism to help make this time of uncertainty a little less frightening.
+They specialize in the diagnosis and treatment of all cancers and blood disorders such as leukemia, lymphoma and anemia.
+Our patients rely on their expertise, compassionate care, and philosophy of hope and optimism to help make this time of uncertainty a little less frightening.

-Regardless of your cancer type or treatment plan, Dr. Castine and his supportive team will:
+Regardless of your cancer type or treatment plan, Drs.
+Cataldo, Shows, and Yadlapati will:

 - Explain your cancer diagnosis and stage

 - Discuss all of your treatment options and recommend the best course of treatment for your specific case

 - Help maintain your quality of life by managing cancer-related pain, symptoms and treatment side effects